karlssberg/Motiv/docs/API.md

 ---
 # Creation

-New propositions are created fluently created by initially calling overloads of the `Spec.Build()` method.
+New propositions are created fluently by initially calling overloads of the `Spec.Build()` method.

 | Method                                               | Description                                                                                                           |
 |------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------|